mazdakb/django-naqsh/README.rst

 ---------

 * For Django 3.0
-* Works with Python 3.7
+* Works with Python 3.8
 * 12-Factor_ based settings via django-environ_
 * Secure by default.
 We believe in SSL.
 * Optimized development and production settings
-* Comes with custom user model and secure token authentication and email validation for RESTful API
+* Comes with custom user model
+* Optional basic ASGI setup for Websockets
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
 * Media storage using Amazon S3 or Google Cloud Storage
 * Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)